 When faced with two nouns that are both plural, the principle is to use a plural pronoun, as shown in Examples 16) and 17).Examples include:

 - 16) Either the Tigers or the White-Foxes will be scheduled to play their matches come next Tuesday.

 - 17) Neither the teachers nor their pupils were attending their school assembly.

 If you come across two nouns that are both singular, use a singular pronoun, as illustrated in 18), 19) and 20).
-(Note that this can sometimes result to gender issues.
-[Gender is treated a little further below])

 - 18) James or Jackson will lend me his text-book while I raise money to buy one.
 (Not their)